pfouque06/koa-typescript-restfull-api/README.md

 ts-node-dev is used in development lifecycle

-it will soon be hosted and will run live as soon as possible
+it will soon be hosted and will run live as soon as possible with ts-node